rextechs/AzureIoTBootcamp/Day1-HOL2.md

 You can also select **Get Device Info** from the right-click menu to see all the device info, including the connection string, in the output window.

-## Step 2: Install IoT Edge on Windows Enterprise
+## Step 5 : Install IoT Edge on Windows Enterprise

-### 1. Open a Powershell window as an Administrator
+### Step 5.1 : Open a Powershell window as an Administrator

-### 2. Run the **Deploy-IoTEdge** command,
+### Step 5.2 : Run the **Deploy-IoTEdge** command

 This command checks whether your Windows machine is on a supported version, turns on the containers feature, and then downloads the Moby runtime and the IoT Edge runtime.

 ```powershell
 . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; Deploy-IoTEdge -ContainerOs Windows
 ```

 Click Yes to the following pop-up questions.
 The machine will be restarted.
 After it's restarted, open a powershell window and run the command to finish the installation.

-### 3 Run the  Initialize-IoTEdge command to initialize the finish the IoT Edge installation
+### Step 5.3 : Run the  Initialize-IoTEdge command to initialize the finish the IoT Edge installation

 ```powershell
 . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; Initialize-IoTEdge -ContainerOs Windows
 ```

-### 4. Link to an IoT Edge device in IoTHub
+### Step 5.4 : Provide Connection String

-Provide the device connection string (saved from prior step).
+Provide the device connection string (saved from prior step)

 ![IoTEdge-Installation](images/WinServer-Lab/IotEdge-Installation.png)

+### Step 5.5 : Verify the connection

-### 5. Run the Get-Service command to confirm IoT Edge runtime is installed and running
+Run the Get-Service command to confirm IoT Edge runtime is installed and the Azure IoT Edge Runtime ($edgeAgent) is running

 ```powershell
 Get-Service iotedge